 NEO vs. Moodle

-NEO is a word-class, award-winning learning management system (LMS) for schools and universities.
+NEO is a world-class, award-winning learning management system (LMS) for schools and universities.
 NEO helps schools manage all classroom activities, such as creating and delivering educational content, assessing students, tracking their results, and promoting communication and collaboration between students and teachers/faculty.
-NEO is a product of CYPHER LEARNING, a company that specializes in providing learning platforms for organizations around the world.

 NEO School portal